BILLyTheLiTTle/Learning_Android/DogBreeds/README.md

   - Cancel a `Flow` properly (from `onStart`/`onStop` and using `LifecycleOwner`, as well)
   - Use `StateFlow` for parsing *States* to UI
   - Use `SharedFlow` for parsing *Events* from UI.
 - This [article](https://medium.com/androiddevelopers/migrating-from-livedata-to-kotlins-flow-379292f419fb) shows the best way to `collect` (using `repeatOnLifecycle`) a `StateFlow` and avoiding any memory leaks by canceling.
-I was able to understand the transition from `LiveData` to `StateFlow` (check `OPTION 2` in `learning.android.dogbreeds.ui.screens.breeds.list.BreedsListViewModel`).
+I was able to understand the transition from `LiveData` to `StateFlow` (check `OPTION 2` in `learning.android.dogbreeds.ui.screens.breeds.details.BreedDetailsViewModel`).

 ### Color sources
 - If you ever have any problem about color naming yu should visit the links mentioned [here](https://proandroiddev.com/naming-conventions-colors-xml-android-8f89139f1056).